zhenging/phys208a/sections/0801_momentum_and_impulse.md

 $$
 She will move **opposite** to the direction in which she throws the tool.

 (8.17) The expanding gases that leave the muzzle of a rifle also contribute to the recoil.
-A $.30$-caliber bullet has mass $0.00720 kg$ and a speed of $601 m/s$ relative to the muzzle when fired from a rifle that has mass $2.80 kg$.
-The loosely held rifle recoils at a speed of $1.85 m/s$ relative to the earth.
+A $.30$-caliber bullet has mass 0.00720 kg and a speed of 601 m/s relative to the muzzle when fired from a rifle that has mass 2.80 kg.
+The loosely held rifle recoils at a speed of 1.85 m/s relative to the earth.
 Find the momentum of the propellant gases in a coordinate system attached to the earth as they leave the muzzle of the rifle.
 >Solution
 **Identify**: The rifle, the bullet and the propellant gases are initially at rest, so the total momentum is zero.
 After the short is fired, the rifle, the bullet and the propellant all gain momentum.
 **Set up**: Let $+x$ direction be the bullet's direction.